 Credit Card No. 2: Southwest Chase Rapid Rewards Business Premier

-To achieve the Southwest Companion Pass quickly (though it’s STILL possible to do without two cards; read how I earned the pass in 2017), you’ll need to apply and be approved for a second Chase Southwest Rapid Rewards card.
+To achieve the Southwest Companion Pass quickly (though it’s STILL possible to do without applying for two new cards; read how I earned the pass in 2017), you’ll need to apply and be approved for a second Chase Southwest Rapid Rewards card.

 But, not to worry!
 You can be approved for the business credit card even if you don’t own your own business.
-Any type of side income, such as owning a rental home, Uber or Lyft driving, selling crafts on Etsy, selling items on Amazon or eBay, consulting of any type – heck even babysitting and dog-walking – could qualify you for the business card.
-Think about any type of income for which you would file a Schedule C on your taxes.
+Any type of side income, such as owning a rental home, Uber or Lyft driving, selling crafts on Etsy, selling items on Amazon or eBay, consulting of any type — heck even babysitting and dog-walking — could qualify you for the business card.
+Think about any type of income for which you would file a Schedule C on your taxes or receive a 1099.

 Keep in mind, you may be declined initially, but hang in there!
 I was, too!
 They simply wanted more paperwork from me.
 It’s sort of a pain, but worth it when you’re looking out a plane window on your way to a beautiful beach, knowing you didn’t pay a dime for the airfare!

-If that happens, again not worry.
-It’s happened to a gazillion people, including my husband and I. If you applied for the cards too close to each other, wait until at least 40 days have passed, call the Chase Reconsideration Line, and usually after you provide them with some additional information (read this post for what to expect), you’ll be all set.
+If that happens, again not to worry.
+It’s happened to a gazillion people, including my husband and I. If you applied for the cards too close to each other, wait until at least 40 days have passed, call the Chase Reconsideration Line, and usually after you provide them with some additional information, you’ll be all set.

 You got this!